False alarms resulting in a police or fire department dispatch

 - Make sure call lists/passcodes are up to date.

-- Verify all doors & windows are closed and locked before arming the alarm.
+- Check that all doors & windows are closed and locked before arming the alarm.

 - Be sure no banners or decorations including helium balloons are in the motion detector’s view.

-- Do not stack items in front of motion detectors.
+- Do not put items in front of motion detectors.

-- Before arming, verify everyone is out of the building/house.
+- Before arming, make sure everyone is out of the building/house.

 - Only enter and exit through designated time delayed doors or the alarm will go off instantly.

-Tens of thousands false alarm occurrences from home and business security systems occur annually.
-Penalties can exceed hundreds of dollars.
-Our goal is to ensure your alarm will operate correctly in the case of a security event.
+Tens of thousands false alarm occurrences from home and business security systems happen annually.
+As a result, penalties can cost hundreds of dollars.
+Our goal is to ensure your alarm will operate correctly in the case of an emergency.
 We also place a high priority on reducing false alarms due to human error.
-In fact, ADS is one of the few alarm companies that has a dedicated team to address false alarm reduction.
+In fact, ADS is one of the few alarm companies that have a dedicated team to address false alarm reduction.

-Mellissa Hodgetts and Edward Lubic are the heart of the false alarm reduction group.
-Together, they have over 35 years combined experience.
-They continuously monitor all accounts for early signs of trouble, working with our Central Station and Service Department to minimize and eliminate false alarms.
+Mellissa Hodgetts and Edward Lubic are the heart of our reduction group.
+Together, they have over 35 years of combined experience.
+They monitor all accounts for early signs of trouble, working with our Central Station and Service Department to reduce false alarms.
 ADS has one of the lowest false alarm occurrence rates in the industry.